HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 Reality: While industry initiatives are important, research shows that effective reduction of greenwashing requires a combination of regulatory oversight, directory verification procedures, and consumer education.

-Directory services are uniquely positioned to become part of the solution.
-By implementing verification standards across the industry, directories can:
+Directory services are well placed to be part of the solution.
+By adopting verification standards across the industry, directories can:

 1. Create market incentives for genuine sustainability practices